First Alert Weather Day for Frigid Friday Morning

 FARGO, N.D.
 (Valley News Live) -

-TONIGHT - WEDNESDAY: Expect spotty showers overnight in the far north, with temperatures really falling off into Wednesday.
-We can expect cooler conditions again on Wednesday and a chance of showers to the north and east of the Fargo area.
+TODAY - WEDNESDAY: We can expect cooler conditions again today and a chance of showers to the north and east of the Fargo area.
 Temperatures are much cooler, with highs Wednesday on in the 50s.

 THURSDAY: The fall-like temperatures continue!
 Thursday morning will be chilly!
 We are closely watching for the potential for a couple flakes along the International Border Thursday morning, but most of Thursday looks dry.